Surveillance Oz

 Surveillance Oz is an Australian factual television series screened on the Seven Network that premiered in October 2012.
 In May 2015, spin-off series Surveillance Oz: Dash Cam launched.

 In March 2019, Seven Studios announced that Surveillance Oz will return with Season 6 in 2021.

 About

-Every day tens of thousands of cameras in cars are monitoring what goes on across the roads of Australia, and you will not believe what they are recording.
-In this series, you see in real time the accidents, road rage incidents and dangerous driving that happens around the country, all captured on dashcams.
+Surveillance OZ is about the use of surveillance footage in Australia, including CCTV and public cameras.
+The series displays footage of dangerous driving, risky behavior, accidents and criminal activities.
+The show is about how surveillance footage can be used to document incidents and assist in official investigations.